Arcimoto: Batteries

 As of 2021, Arcimoto is utilizing cells made by the manufacturer Farasis Energy, a Chinese-based battery cell supplier.
 Farasis will add additional production capacity in the United States and Europe.
 This will enable lower costs for Arcimoto, reduced lead time, and decrease the likelihood of logistical delays concerning the physical distance and political climate between the US and China.
-As of May 2020 their supplier was conducting site selection in the US.
+As of May 2020, their supplier was conducting site selection in the US.

-The FUV platform uses pouch cells with a Lithium-Nickel Manganese Cobalt (NMC) battery chemistry of about 30 Ah each from Farasis Energy, which are the same as Zero Motorcycle’s cells or the cells in the Polaris / Brammo Empulse.
+The FUV platform uses pouch cells with a Lithium-Nickel Manganese Cobalt (NMC) battery chemistry of about 30 Ah each from Farasis Energy, which are the same as Zero Motorcycle's cells or the cells in the Polaris / Brammo Empulse.
 The cells combine to a total of 19.2 kWh in the FUV battery in a 28s 6p configuration.
 In conventional EV battery notation, "6p" means that cells are combined in groups of 6 cells in parallel (for 180 Ah of total capacity), and "28s" means that 28 of those groups are connected in series.
 A smaller battery pack of 12 kWh has a 28s 4p configuration of the same cells, for the same pack voltage but only two-thirds of the capacity.
 Arcimoto developed their own interconnect system for the batteries using a "novel way of crimping bus bars."
-The battery is capable of accepting level 2 charging; however, the company plans on making their fleet vehicles handle higher charging rates.
+The battery is capable of accepting level 2 charging; however, the company plans on making their fleet vehicles handle higher charging rates in the future.

-Autonomous driving

-Instead of developing autonomous driving itself, Arcimoto has implemented the foundation for third-party autonomous hardware and software that will integrate into the vehicle platform.
-For example, the steering is enabled for “drive by wire” so that software can control the direction of the wheels without the need for additional hardware.

-Leading up to level 5 autonomous driving, the company anticipates a gradual increase of ADAS features.

 Software

 Arcimoto vehicles will have custom software in the vehicle, along with a mobile application.

 Arcimotos will be subject to over-the-air updates.
 Updates can affect all components, including the display and the handling characteristics.

 In addition to controlling driving dynamics, the mobile application will control how the vehicle behaves.
 For example, golf courses may construct geofences which will limit the top speed of an FUV while the passengers are golfing.

-The application will also enable Arcimoto owners to rent their vehicle to others.
+The company also plans to use the application to enable Arcimoto owners to rent their vehicle to others.

-FUV
+Fun Utility Vehicle, FUV

 The company's first vehicle, the Fun Utility Vehicle, or FUV, is a tandem two-seat three wheeled electric motorcycle with an EPA-rated range of 102 city miles per charge The vehicle will have a fuel economy of 173.7 MPGe at city driving speeds.
 The FUV is freeway capable, with a maximum speed of 75 mi/h.
 The company officially launched production and delivery of the retail Fun Utility Vehicle on September 19, 2019.